 A History of Success: Conservation in Coastal Mountains Land Trust’s ‘Focus Areas’

-Since its founding, Coastal Mountains Land Trust has focused its efforts on conserving our region's most spectacular landscapes, that also contain wildlife habitat.
-They provide clean water, clean air, and scenic vistas.
+Since its founding, Coastal Mountains Land Trust has focused its efforts on conserving our region’s most spectacular landscapes.
+They provide wildlife habitat, clean water, clean air, and scenic vistas.
 They are places to find peace and explore.
 They define our region’s remarkable sense of place.

-Because of our work, these areas remain natural and open to public use permanently.
+Because of our work, these areas remain natural and open to public use.
 These are our ‘focus areas’; large natural landscapes that contain the highest priorities for conservation in our service region.
 Conservation in focus areas is the priority of our land protection work.

-We adopt specific focus areas as the result of conservation planning, the first in 1995, the second in 2001, and the third in 2019.
-Many landowners generously donated land and easements in these areas.
-Once land is identified, we usually establish a campaign to secure the land and ensure both protection and access.
+We have adopted specific focus areas as the result of conservation planning, first in 1995, after we expanded our service region in 2001, and most recently in 2019.
+Many landowners have generously donated land and easements in these areas.
+Once land is identified, we usually establish a campaign to secure the land and ensure both ongoing stewardship and access.

 Strategically pursuing focus areas has been tremendously successful.
 While there is still work to be done in each area, we have conserved the vast majority of the Ducktrap River, the Bald & Ragged Mountains, and Mount Tuck.
-We have conserved four properties, and have helped build the Belfast Rail Trail, along the Passy Greenway and conserved 500 acres in our Hurd’s Pond.
+We have conserved four properties, and have helped build the Belfast Rail Trail, along the Passy Greenway and conserved 500 acres in our Hurd’s Pond focus areas.

 The Ducktrap River

-As a leader of the 26 organization in the Ducktrap Coalition, we have conserved a total of 1,941 acres along the Ducktrap River and its three major tributaries through 27 unique projects, since 1995.
-We have protected over 85% of the rivers shorefront.
-1,136 of acres form the Ducktrap River Preserve, that is open to the public for hiking, skiing, snowmobiling, fishing, and hunting, with a further 805 acres transferred to the State of Maine or conservation easements.
+As a leader of the 26 organizations in the Ducktrap Coalition, we have conserved a total of 1,941 acres along the Ducktrap River and its three major tributaries through 27 unique projects, since 1995.
+We have protected over 85% of the river’s shorefront.
+1,136 of acres form the Ducktrap River Preserve, that is open to the public for hiking, skiing, snowmobiling, fishing, and hunting, with a further 805 acres transferred to the State of Maine or protected with conservation easements.

 Bald and Ragged Mountains

-Since 2003, we have conserved 3,029 acres on Bald and Ragged Mountains through 42 individual projects, including the ridgeline of both mountains, and the shores of Mirror Lake and Grassy Pond.
-We have fostered the creation of a 20-mile trail network on the mountains and are currently constructing the Round the Mountain Trail on Ragged Mountain.
-The Round the Mountain campaign is nearly finished, and there are only a handful of parcels left to conserve in this focus area.
+Since 2003, we have conserved over 3,000 acres on Bald and Ragged Mountains, including the ridgeline of both mountains and the shores of Mirror Lake and Grassy Pond.
+We maintain an extensive trail network for hiking, biking, and skiing on the mountains and are currently constructing the Round the Mountain Trail on Ragged Mountain.